-Teacher Bios – 7-day Ashtanga Vinyasa Yoga retreat in Nepal with Helen McCabe and Andy Gill
+Teacher Bios – One week Ashtanga Vinyasa Yoga retreat in Nepal with Helen McCabe and Andy Gill

 Andy has been teaching Ashtanga Yoga for over 15 years.
 He is a 3rd Series practitioner and has extensive experience and knowledge to teach primary, 2nd and 3rd Series asana practice in the Ashtanga method.
 He started teaching through an apprenticeship with Gingi Lee at The Shala in South London.
 His personal study has continued through practice in Mysore and in particular with in-depth training with John and Lucy Scott.
 Andy has continued to study with John Scott and has subsequently taught with him on several foreign retreats.
 Andy is a Certified Yoga teacher holding the E-RYT certification and is one of only a handful of teachers to be awarded the John Scott Yoga 500 Hr Teacher Training certification.